Delete your stock trading app!

-Here’s why I think you shouldn’t use these stock trading apps.
+You shouldn’t use these stock trading apps

 Robinhood is a very easy app to use, you just download the app, deposit money into your account, and later watch your hard-earned money disappear over time while you make irrational investment decisions based on spur of the moment impulses that were made actionable by the fact that you had a stock trading app on your phone.

 The appeal of these stock trading apps is that they’re really simple to use, they’re free, there are no minimum investment amounts, and there are no explicit fees per trade so you can make as many trades as you want with as little money as you want and the instinct to try to win money in a short period of time with minimal effort is a very strong one.

 When you buy a stock, you are buying an ownership interest in a company.
 So if you want to make money in the stock market, you should have the mentality of someone who is purchasing businesses because after all, that’s exactly what you’re doing.